Talk a Good Game: Release and promotion

 On October 10, 2012, Rowland announced on her official website that the album would be called Year of the Woman, and wrote that it "is one of my greatest pieces of work and I cannot wait to share it with you guys!".
 During an interview with Billboard magazine in November 2012, Rowland spoke about the type of songs she had been recording for the album, saying "With the things that I'm talking about, I think that it's probably the most vulnerable I've been on a record.
 And I wanted to just touch a woman's hand, talk to her, you know what I mean?
 Like, this is my sister and I think that's one of the things that I wanted to really pronounce on this album, is a celebration of a woman."
 During a back stage interview at the 55th Annual Grammy Awards, Rowland revealed that working with so many producers inspired her to rename the album Talk a Good Game.
-The album was originally due for release from June 3, 2013 however, during an interview with The Madd Hatta Morning Show on 97.9 Box FM, Rowland revealed that the album had been pushed back to June 18, 2013 The album was made available to pre-order on May 21, 2013, ahead of its June 18, 2013 US release.
+The album was originally due for release from June 3, 2013, but, during an interview with The Madd Hatta Morning Show on 97.9 Box FM, Rowland revealed that the album had been pushed back to June 18, 2013.
+The album was made available to pre-order on May 21, 2013, ahead of its June 18, 2013 US release.
 In August 2013, vocal producer Lonny Bereal said that Rowland was working on new music, including songs produced by Bereal, for a re-release of Talk a Good Game.
 In March 2014, Rowland confirmed that she had left Republic Records in search of a "fresh start" and that she had already begun work on her next studio album, signalling the end of the Talk a Good Game era.